 - If you don’t have vegetable oil use applesauce in a 1:1 ratio

 We are all in this baking game together!
 Although I would argue our own baking archives here hold enough fun and creative recipes to have you baking all year long – there are always new and fresh ideas coming out.
+Like a pumpkin cake recipe and a smores cake that I adore!

 Here are a few of my favorite places online to travel for baking inspiration and sweet treat ideas.
 Once the basic birthday cake recipes are down, these sites will give you great inspiration for taking your sills even further.